idleadmin/idleadmin/README.md

 Welcome!
-I'm Zamrin Simweel, a Network Engineer passionate about automation and cybersecurity.
+I'm Zamrin Simweel, a Network Security Engineer passionate about automation and cybersecurity.

-🛠️ Network Engineer | 🧠 Enthusiastic Learner | ⚙️ Python & PowerShell
+🛠️ Network Security Engineer | 🧠 Enthusiastic Learner | ⚙️ Python & PowerShell

 Passionate about simplifying IT operations through scripting and smart solutions.
 Sharing tools, scripts, and ideas for modern network infrastructure.